prominenceai/deepstream-services-library/docs/api-sink.md

 ```C++
 DslReturnType dsl_sink_frame_capture_initiate(const wchar_t* name);
 ```
-This service initiates a "frame-capture" action to capture the next buffer processed by the named Frame-Capture Sink.
+This service initiates a "frame-capture action" to capture the next buffer processed by the named Frame-Capture Sink.

  All captured frames are copied and buffered in the Sink's processing thread.
 The encoding and saving of each buffered frame is done in the g-idle-thread context.